mrtonks/encode-ai-final-project/README.md

 # Character designer (CS)
-Welcome to the Character Designer project!
-This tool leverages AI models to help you create detailed and personalized game characters.
+Welcome to the Character Designer project.
+This tool leverages AI models to help users create detailed and personalized characters.
 Whether you're a developer, illustrator, writer or a gamer, our tool simplifies the character creation process by generating character images and backstories based on your inputs.

 # Features
 - **Character Image Generation:** create unique character images using AI, with options to customize various physical traits, image style providing description.